-Period to period changes in the estimated fair value of these hedges affect our net income, as well as stockholders' equity and these effects can be material in any given period.
-See "Risk Factors - Risks Related to Our Business - Our variable annuity exposure risk management strategy may not be effective, may result in significant volatility in our profitability measures and may negatively affect our statutory capital," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Summary of Critical Accounting Estimates" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Management Strategies" all included in the 2019 Annual Report.
+Period-to-period changes in the estimated fair value of these hedges affect our net income, as well as stockholders' equity and these effects can be material in any given period.
+See "Risk Factors - Risks Related to Our Business - Our variable annuity exposure risk management strategy may not be effective, may result in significant volatility in our profitability measures and may negatively affect our statutory capital," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Summary of Critical Accounting Estimates" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Management Strategies" included in our 2020 Annual Report.